bobby891018/backtesting-in-stock-price/README.md

 Upward (downward) triangle symbols denote the buying (selling) signals.

 [Lower panel] The returns of our portfolio.
-By following this strategy, we may made a profit of ~30% in these 400 trading days.
+By using this strategy, we may made a profit of ~30% in these 400 trading days.